Optimizing I/O performance on the Lustre file system

-Hopper uses Lustre as their $SCRATCH file systems.
+Hopper and Edison use Lustre as their $SCRATCH file systems.
 For many applications a technique called file striping will increase IO performance.
 File striping will primarily improve performance for codes doing serial IO from a single node or parallel IO from multiple nodes writing to a single shared file as with MPI-IO, parallel HDF5 or parallel NetCDF.

 The Lustre file system is made up of an underlying set of IO servers and disks called Object Storage Servers (OSSs) and Object Storage Targets (OSTs) respectively.
 A file is said to be striped when read and write operations access multiple OST's concurrently.
 File striping is a way to increase IO performance since writing or reading from multiple OST's simultaneously increases the available IO bandwidth.

 - The default striping is 2 on $SCRATCH and $SCRATCH2 and 8 on Edison's $SCRATCH3

 - This means that each file created with the default striping is split across 2 OSTs on Hopper and 8 on Edison.

 - Selecting the best striping can be complicated since striping a file over too few OSTs will not take advantage of the systems available bandwidth but striping over too many will cause unnecessary overhead and lead to a loss in performance.